 When we work in a large team, people unknowingly create sub-flows for the same functionality with different names.
 During refactoring it's important to find out all sub-flows that have been named in this way and remove duplication.
 Similarly, we should avoid duplication of blocks.

 The more parameters a sub-flow has, the more complex it is.
 Simplify and rationalize the sub-flow to the least common denominator for the parameters being passed.
-If your flow has more than 10 parameters then you should try to implement smaller sub-flows with fewer parameters.
+If our flow has more than 10 parameters then we should try to implement smaller sub-flows with fewer parameters.

 Find repeated or redundant blocks/sub-flows from the parent flows, delete blocks/sub-flows/elements/images that are not being used or leftover and redundant.
 For more information, go here:

 Creating flows/sub-flows for future use can cause unnecessary confusion within teams, as it's sometimes hard to judge the usage of these flows/sub-flows.
-So ensure that you don't have flows, sub-flows, blocks, assets, or elements for future hanging scenarios.
+To ensure that we don't have flows, sub-flows, blocks, assets, or elements for future hanging scenarios.

 If two flows are similar on the inside but different on the outside, perhaps they can be modified to share a common sub-flow.